-Adopting a Kitten on Long Island, New York: Organizations and the Adoption Process
+Adopting a Kitten on Long Island, New York: My Experience

 When looking for a new member of your family, it’s important you know the best way to begin your search.
-There are many other adoption organizations than the ones I have listed here, however, I’ve personally visited these facilities.
+There are many more adoption organizations than the ones I have listed here, however, I’ve personally visited these facilities and can provide my experience with them.
 This list ranges from rescue organizations in western Nassau County to those out in Riverhead in eastern Suffolk County.

 A wonderful facility and arguably the most popular on Long Island is the North Shore Animal League located in Port Washington, NY.
 This animal shelter is large and ever expanding.
-They have a wide range of outreach programs including an adoption bus that travels around to different events and locations on Long Island for adoptions and fundraising.
-They have a separate kennel from the facility that holds felines and have a huge number of animals in different age levels.
-Many animals are still in care here and not yet available for adoption since a large part of this facility is a care center.
-However, you will find cats ranging from tiny kittens close to 3 months old to adult cats.
+They have a wide range of outreach programs including an adoption bus that travels around to different events and locations on Long Island for adoption events and fundraisers.
+They have a separate kennel from the facility that holds felines and have a huge number of animals at different age levels.
+Many animals are still in care here and not yet available for adoption since a large part of this facility is a care and rehabilitation center.
+However, you will find cats ranging from tiny kittens close to three months old to adult cats.

 The only downside I’ve found is that many of the kittens on the floor go quick… very quick.
 I arrived late afternoon on a Saturday and found yellow cards on every cat cage.
 This is great for the animal league that is desperately trying to find homes for these animals but disappointing if you were hoping to leave with an adopted animal that day.
 You may want to consider a smaller rescue in cases like these of which there are plenty on Long Island.